US Tariffs

 What actions can businesses take?

 It is important that businesses understand their obligations.
-There are a couple of practical actions that they can take to help ensure compliance.
+There are a number of practical actions that you can take to help ensure compliance.
 This includes:

 1. Choosing the correct commodity code.